 During stress-testing, it is good practice to permit no model rebalancing, even for extended scenarios.
 By using the model weights prevalent at the time, this made the tests forward-looking.
 The worst losses during each of the scenario periods for the P1 Hybrid models are shown in figure 1.

 |Figure 1: P1 Hybrid Model Stress-tests.
 Risk levels from lowest risk (P1 Cautious) to highest risk (P1 Adventurous).|

 Almost without exception, the results show that the worst losses associated with each P1 Hybrid model increased with the model risk level.
 As model risk level increased, so did the loss from each adverse scenario.
 This is reassuring since it implies that the relative risk rankings of the models are as intended, even though abnormal market conditions have been applied.

 The exception is for the Financial Crisis stress-test, where the loss associated with the Adventurous model was slightly less than that of the Moderate-Adventurous model.
 This is explained by the differing asset allocations between the two models.
 The Financial Crisis had a much more significant impact on property values than the other tests.
-Apart from a lower property allocation, the Adventurous model also had a higher exposure to overseas equity than the Moderate-Adventurous model which ameliorated the outcome.
+Apart from a lower property allocation, the Adventurous model also had higher exposure to overseas equity than the Moderate-Adventurous model which ameliorated the outcome.

 After a market crisis, investors are concerned about how quickly their portfolios will recover their previous values.
 Lower-risk portfolios would be expected to recover more rapidly than higher-risk portfolios.
 In all the above scenarios the P1 models recovered their previous values, but how quickly?